The Science of Us vs Them

 - Democrats vs Republicans.

-- White vs African American.
+- White Americans vs Black Americans.

-- Rich vs poor.
+- The rich vs the poor.

-- Female vs male.
+- Women vs men.

 - Millenials vs everybody else.

-Throughout history, humans have demonstrated a very strong tendency to seek categories pitting “us” against “them.”
+Throughout history, humans have demonstrated a very strong tendency to seek categories pitting Us against Them.
 It seems like our survival requires group affiliations.
 Tremendous harm has resulted from such artificial divisions.
 Wars have been fought.
 Genocides have been carried out.
 Discrimination used to be widely accepted.

 The answers to these questions are critical to the times we live in.
-Neuroscience can give us valuable insights into the creation of the us-vs-them conflict.
+Neuroscience can give us valuable insights into the creation of the Us-vs-Them conflict.
 We can see that these unconscious biases are not set in stone, and can be unlearned and abandoned.
 Get answers to:

 - What compels our minds to seek quick categorization?

-- How are “Us-vs-Them” divisions created?
+- How are Us-vs-Them divisions created?

-- How does the brain respond to “Us” and to “Them?”
+- How does the brain respond to Us and to Them?

-- How do we reduce the “Us-vs-Them” bias?
+- How do we reduce the Us-vs-Them bias?

-- What must leaders know about the “Us-vs-Them” thinking?
+- What must leaders know about the Us-vs-Them thinking?

 You will learn the powerful effects of unconscious bias on decision making, judgment and personal and professional relationships.
 Most importantly, you can learn how to use advanced leadership skills to overcome these divisions.
 As a result, you can cultivate a harmonious and productive atmosphere for your followers and partners.

 When Diversity, Equity and Inclusion efforts are not guided by science, more divisions may be created.
 Dr. Wu educates his audiences with the latest scientific insights into how the brain creates and confirms our group affiliations.
 He will also share proven, practical techniques that can bring people together.
 Diversity and Inclusion will flourish when belonging is cultivated.
-Dr. Wu is an international speaker.
+Dr. Wu is an international DEI leadership speaker.
 He makes Neuroscience easy to understand and apply.
 He is available for your corporate training events, either virtually or in-person.